isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 (quote) Raffles enjoyed the location so much that he suggested to be buried there.

+"We have lately built a small bungalow on Singapore Hill, where though the height is inconsiderable, we find a great difference of climate.
+Nothing can be more interesting and beautiful than the view from this spot.
+I am happy to sav the change has had a very beneficial effect on my health, which has been better during the last fortnight than I have known it for two years before.
+The tombs of the Malay Kings are however, close at hand; and I have settled that if it is my fate to die here, I shall take my place amongst them: this will, at any rato, be better than leaving one's bones at Bencoolen..."

 |   |
 |:--------:|
 | ![Alt text for image on Isomer site](/images/fc-fc-sketch.jpg)|